JakkNaj/bachelor-thesis/sharing-frontend-RWN/apps/web/README.md

-# Trip Planner App
+# Trip Planner Web App

-A web application for planning trips and managing activities built with React, TypeScript, React Query, and Orval.
+A web application for planning trips and managing activities built with React, TypeScript, and React Native Web for cross-platform compatibility.

 ## Features